 - Make the session engaging and fun – let’s try not to take ourselves too seriously

 - Mute your microphone when not speaking to avoid background noises coming through

 - Try not to interrupt other speakers (as previously mentioned)

-If there is a problem within your group that you feel you cannot address during the meeting then just contact us by email so we can address your concerns.
+If you encounter a group-related problem that you feel you cannot resolve during the meeting, contact us by email, so we have the opportunity to address your concerns.